 The students then clap that same rhythm back to you.
 Repeat until all students are participating.
 Add in some hand movements such as “Clap – Clap – Thumbs Up – Clap” or “Clap – Clap – Throw Your Hands in the Air – Clap”.

 End by holding your hands above your head, clapping, twice, clasping your hands together, and pulling them down in front of you.

 I like this for a couple of reasons.
 You only need to get the attention of a couple kids the first time and it quickly catches on.
 Also, it requires the students to put down anything they are fidgeting with and look to see what you are doing.
 Finally, it ends with their hands together and eyes on you.

 Practice this several times when you introduce it.

 If you don’t want to buy Play Dough, I have THE BEST recipe for making it.
-You can read more about how I use play dough as a first day of school activity and grab printables for the recipe at this blog post —> Why Teachers NEED Playdough on the First Day of School
+You can read more about how I use play dough as a first day of school activity and grab printables for the recipe at this Why Teachers NEED Play dough on the First Day of School blog post.

 Throughout the week of school (and especially on the first day) you will find yourself needing to address unexpected situations and will have things pop up that require your immediate attention.